 Discrete Fourier Transform Computed with Padding

-The zero-frequency coefficient, however, is still displayed
+The zero-frequency coefficient, however, is still

-problem by using the function
+this problem by using the function

-the quadrants of
+swaps the quadrants of

-F so that the zero-frequency coefficient
+F so that the zero-frequency

-is in the center.
+coefficient is in the center.

 F = fft2(f,256,256);F2 = fftshift(F); imshow(log(abs(F2)),[-1 5]); colormap(jet); colorbar